Q&A with Dr.Shokrian

-If your breasts have begun to sag for any reason, a breast lift procedure in Manhattan can be used to return them to their youthful perkiness.
-At Millennial Plastic Surgery, Dr. Marc Everett and Dr. David Shokrian want to help you achieve your dream body with a breast lift.
+If your breasts have sagged for any reason, a breast lift procedure in Manhattan can return them to their youthful perkiness.
+At Millennial Plastic Surgery, Dr. David Shokrian wants to help you achieve your dream body with a breast lift.

 A breast lift can fix a wide range of common aesthetic concerns, including:

 The three main incision methods utilized for breast lift surgery depend on the amount of lift required and the surgeon’s recommendation.
 Incision lines are an inevitability after a breast lift.
-While patients may naturally prefer the method that yields the least amount of scarring, choosing the option that provides the best results is the most important factor when making the decision.
+While patients may naturally prefer the method that yields the least amount of scarring, choosing the option that provides the best results is the most important factor when deciding.

-The vertical breast lift, or lollipop technique, utilizes incisions around the areola and between the bottom of the areola and the fold of the breast.
+The vertical breast lift, or lollipop technique, uses incisions around the areola and between the bottom of the areola and the fold of the breast.
 This method does not require a crescent incision below the fold of the breast.
-Patients with mild to moderate sagging are the best candidates for this method.
+Patients with mild-to-moderate sagging are the best candidates for this method.

 For patients with minimal sagging who require a subtler lift, the circumareolar or periareolar lift is usually the preferred choice.
 This method requires a single incision around the areola which blends in with the natural texture of the surrounding skin after healing.
-Only a small amount of skin can be removed using this method, so patients with moderate to severe sagging are not good candidates for this particular technique.
+Only a small amount of skin can be removed using this method, so patients with moderate-to-severe sagging are not good candidates for this technique.

 After patients have received their breast lift, they can immediately enjoy a visibly higher and more youthful breast profile.
 Common side effects of the procedure include bruising, soreness, and swelling.
 Most side effects diminish in the first couple of weeks, although swelling will take several months to subside fully.
 If non-dissolvable stitches and/or surgical drains were used, they will be removed three to seven days following surgery.